Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit guidance on when to use this tool ('Use this to change the current page') and when to use alternatives ('Alternatives: 'reload' to refresh current page').
-It also includes prerequisites ('requires an active Chrome tab; URL must be valid and accessible'), offering clear context for proper usage.
+Explicitly states when to use the tool ('Use this to change the current page') and provides an alternative ('Alternatives: 'reload' to refresh current page').
+Also lists prerequisites (active Chrome tab, valid URL).

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.